andrew-twigg/azure-sln-arch/scenarios/asb/service-bus-premium-geo-recovery/README.md

 # Azure Service Bus Premium Geo-Recovery Config and Demo

 This scenario deploys Azure Service Bus Premium namespaces across multiple regions and pairs them for Geo-DR failover scenario.
 The configuration is from [azure quickstart template](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.servicebus/servicebus-create-namespace-geo-recoveryconfiguration).
 The scenario builds on the quickstart template to add producer consumer apps so that you can fail over the service bus namespaces and check the behaviour.
+There is also an older [Geo-DR](https://github.com/Azure/azure-service-bus/tree/master/samples/DotNet/Microsoft.ServiceBus.Messaging/GeoDR) sample for this in the Microsoft.ServiceBus.Messaging samples which has more details for the DR use cases.

 ![geo-recovery config](.assets/service-bus-geo-recovery-config.png)